DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ## Stress

 Upon accumulating 10 total Stress, your hero will be *tested* and gain a random *Stress effect*:
-1. Heal 4 Stress, ignore next instance of Stress.
+1. Heal 4 Stress.
-2. Heal 2 Stress, gain 1 Resistance.
+2. Heal 2 Health, gain 1 Phantasmal.
-3. Heal 2 Health, gain 1 Phantasmal.
+3. Gain 1 Vulnerable.
-4. You must play a Skill card each turn if you are able to.
-If unable, lose three Health.
-5. Channel three random mana from hand.
-If mana is not available, remove two Health for each mana deficit.
+4. Channel three Mana from hand.
+If Mana is not available, remove two Health for each  Mana deficit.
-6. Scorch three random Rune tiles and double cast speed for next turn.
+5. Scorch three random Rune tiles and double cast speed for next turn.
-7. Flood two random Rune tiles and channel three Lightning mana.
+6. Flood two random Rune tiles and channel 2 Lightning mana.
-8. Shock two random Rune tiles and channel three Ice mana.
+7. Shock two random Rune tiles and channel 2 Ice mana.
-9. Warp two random Rune tiles.
+8. Warp two random Rune tiles.
-10. Exhaust your next Skill card.
+9. Exhaust your next Skill card.
-11. Gain a random Curse.
+10. Gain one Curse.

+If playing with 2 players, roll a **D12** instead, and add the following possible effects:
-12. Your next Spell will target a random ally instead.
+11. Your next Spell will target a random ally instead.
 If the Spell Misfires, then hit all allies.
+12. Your next damaging Skill will target a random ally instead.
+If the Skill targets all or multiple enemies, target all allies instead.

+If a Stress effect that is already active is rolled, take the next higher available effect.
+Note that effect 10 (Gain one Curse) will always count as available.

 Stress effects that affect the Rune board will re-trigger every combat until Stress is reduced to 2 or lower.